 The model was selected because:

-F-Statistics, – and R-squared86.4349.96
+F-Statistics, p –value and R-squared:

+The selected model – bkwd_1_a – produces a F-statistic of 86.43, with a p-value: < 2.2e-16 while the base model produces an F-statistic of 49.96 and a p-value: < 2.2e-16.
+While the p-values are equal and statistically significant at a .001 level equal, bkwd_1_a’s higher F-statistic indicates the model result are even less likely to be a random result than the bkwd_base model.

 The bwlwd_1_a model had an adjusted R-square of 0.1061, with the base having a .1086.
-However, due to the poor residual v. fit of bkwd_1, DTC-4 felt that the .0025 difference in the R-square was not significant enough to justify the poorer model. reduces the profit lsons the
+However, due to the poor residual v. fit of bkwd_1, DTC-4 felt that the .0025 difference in the R-square was not significant enough to justify the poorer model.

+Residual Distribution:

+The error distribution for both models – while showing an ever so slight right tail – are basically identical.

+NEED GRAPH

+A review of the homo/heterskedasticity shows is where the difference in the models is seen.
+The bkwd_base visual shows a significant downward bend in the mean, indicating that the errors are not constantly varied with a mean of 0.

+NEED Graph

+The bkwd_base_1_a model not only reduces the profit range of residual outliers but also flattens the mean indicating a better variance across the errors.
+While this model is not perfect, it provides the best fit in determining the influences of household variables on profit.

+NEED GRAPH

 Results

-Only 2 factor sdinfluence at the 10% level: middle school completion and the koranic stage completion.
+In reviewing our hypothesis there were a couple of surprises.
+The first being the influence education has on agricultural profit.
+Only 2 factor levels of completed education had statistically significant influence on profit at the 10% level: middle school completion and the koranic stage completion.
 Of interest, while having completed middle school has a positive influence (coefficient: ¢193867 GHS), the koranic stage training led to a significant negative influence on profit (coefficient: ¢ -401125).
 That could result from the time dedicate to such training takes away from agricultural work.
 An interesting trend, though not significant, it appears as household members gained more education, the influence of education on profit turns increasingly negative.

-.0973) .10, the influence279
+The second surprise was the minimal impact the average household age had on profit.
+The DTC-4 hypothesized that an older household could expect higher annual profits due to the buildup of knowledge and experience in growing crops over time.
+However, the average household age (variable: av_hh_age) while statistically insignificant (.0973) at the .10% level in influencing profit, the influence was only about ¢3279 GHS per additional year of age.

 Household Workforce Profile: